dzynetech/smart-evaluator/README.md

 INSERT INTO users_sources("user_id","source_id") VALUES(999,999);
 ```
 ### Import a source
 Sources can be imported using the "import" button in the navigation bar.
 In python/manual_import, there are scripts for manually importing from a CSV file.
+[See instructions here](python/manual_import/permits/README.md)

 ## Restoring Postgres DB
 Follow [these instructions](postgres/restore.md).